 So even if your business made it through lockdown and social distancing without setting up food delivery, now is truly the time to jump on the delivery train.
 If you haven't tried it before, it might seem like a hassle to set up - but Typsy's made food delivery easy with this simple guide.

 Jumping into this market can be daunting.
-This list of tips on setting up delivery in your restaurant will help the transition go as smoothly as possible.
+This list of hospitality tips on setting up delivery in your restaurant will help the transition go as smoothly as possible.
 Keep reading to make sure you've considered everything before launching your service.

 1. Upgrade your POS system